Petra Štolbová: Life

 Štolbová was born on 29 June 2001 in Prague.

 Career

 She became European U21 Champion in 2019.
-In 2021, in Riyadh she won silver at the 2021 World Taekwondo Women's Open Championships in the 62kg division.
+In 2021, in Riyadh she won silver at the 2021 World Taekwondo Women's Open Championships in the 62 kg division.
 That year, she retained har title at the European U21 Championships.

-She won a silver medal at the 2022 European Taekwondo Championships in Manchester in the 62kg.
-She won bronze at the 2022 World Taekwondo Grand Prix event in Manchester in the 67kg category in October 2022.
+She won a silver medal at the 2022 European Taekwondo Championships in Manchester in the 62 kg.
+She won bronze at the 2022 World Taekwondo Grand Prix event in Manchester in the 67 kg category in October 2022.
 She won a silver medal at the 2023 European Games in Poland in the Women's 62 kg.

 She won a bronze medal at the 2024 European Taekwondo Championships in Belgrade in the Women's 62 kg.
 She qualified for the 2024 Paris Olympics competing in the +67kg.

-She won a silver medal in the women's -62kg category at the 2025 World University Games in Germany in July 2025.
+She won a silver medal in the women's -62 kg category at the 2025 World University Games in Germany in July 2025.

+In May 2026, she was a bronze medalist at the 2026 European Taekwondo Championships having faced Spaniard Elsa Secanell in the semi-final.